 \section{Abstract}

-\baselineskip=9pt The $d$-neighborhood of a word $W$ in the Levenshtein distance is the set of all words at distance at most $d$ from $W$.
-Generating the neighborhood of a word $W$, or related sets of words such as the condensed neighborhood or the super-condensed neighborhood has applications in the design of approximate pattern matching algorithms.
-It follows that bounds on the maximum size of the neighborhood of words of a given length can be used in the complexity analysis of such approximate pattern matching algorithms.
-In this note, we present exact formulas for the size of the condensed and super condensed neighborhoods of a unary word, a novel upper bound for the maximum size of the condensed neighborhood of an arbitrary word of a given length, and we prove a conjectured upper bound again for the maximum size of the condensed neighborhood of an arbitrary word of a given length.
+\baselineskip=9pt The $d$-neighborhood of a word $w$ in the Levenshtein distance is the set of all words at distance at most $d$ from $w$.
+Generating the neighborhood of a word $w$, or related sets of words such as the condensed neighborhood or the super-condensed neighborhood has applications in the design of approximate pattern matching algorithms.
+It follows that bounds on the maximum size of the neighborhood for the words of a given length can be used in the complexity analysis of such approximate pattern matching algorithms.
+In this note, we present exact formulas for the sizes of the condensed and super condensed neighborhoods of unary words, {establish a novel upper bound and prove a conjectured upper bound for the size of the condensed neighborhoods of an arbitrary word.}